-Where discounted cash flow techniques are used, estimated future cash flows are based on management's best estimates and the discount rate used is a market rate at the end of the reporting period applicable for an instrument with similar terms and conditions.
+Where discounted cash flow techniques are used, estimated future cash flows are based on management's best estimates and the discount rate used is a rate for the reporting period applicable for an instrument with similar terms and conditions.

 For other pricing models, inputs are based on market data at the end of the reporting period.
 Fair values for unquoted equity investments are estimated, if possible, using applicable price/earnings ratios for similar listed companies adjusted to reflect the specific circumstances of the issuer.